Chrisk1905/Chrisk1905.github.io/README.md

 # Chrisk1905.github.io

-A simple react and scss app, build using vite.
+Welcome to my portfolio website, a simple React and SCSS app, build using vite.